Skip to Main Content

 PEEL technique

-Evaluation: tell us how the evidence does in fact support your point
+Evaluation: Show that the evidence does in fact support your point.
+Offer an interpretation.

-Example of a strong paragraph, with PEEL technique:
+Example of a strong paragraph using the PEEL technique:

 Paragraph bridges